Welcome to the Giraffe Room!

-We are so excited to learn and grow with your Gentle Giraffes this year!
-I am Teacher Ashley and my helpers will be Teacher Vicki and Teacher Becky.
-We have a wonderful Bible-based curriculum with chronological stories from God’s Word we will learn about each day.
-At MDO, your child will have time to play in centers and explore with their friends, create, hear stories, get some physical exercise, sing, and dance.
-There will also be pre-academic activities and centers that will prepare them for reading, writing, math, and science.
-In addition, we will be learning some basic Spanish vocabulary and numbers.
-Most importantly we want your children to know how much Jesus loves them, so we will be pointing to Jesus as central to all that we do and say.
-Our prayer is that your children grow in their understanding of Jesus as they have fun playing and learning during our day together.
-Some things to look forward to our special visitors coming to our class like Noah, Moses, and Mary as well as special events like a Thanksgiving feast, beach day, and crazy hat day!
+We are so excited to learn and grow with your children this year!
+I am Miss Mary and my helpers will be Miss Vicki and Miss Becky.
+We have a wonderful Bible-based curriculum with chronological stories from God’s Word that we will learn about each day.
+At MDO, your child will have time to play in centers, explore with their friends, create, hear stories, get some physical exercise, sing, and dance.
+There will also be academic activities and centers that will prepare them for reading, writing, math, and science.
+Most importantly, we want your children to know how much Jesus loves them, so we will be pointing to Jesus as central to all that we do and say.
+Our prayer is that your children grow in their understanding of Jesus, as they have fun playing and learning during our day together.
+We have many things to look forward to and special visitors who will come to our class such as Noah, Moses, and Mary.
+We will also have many special events like a silly hat day, Thanksgiving feast, and MDO circus!

 |9:20am||Morning Circle and Bible Time|